Banner

 Friday, Mar 6, 2026 at 8:30 AM to Friday, Mar 13, 2026 at 5:00 PM CST

-With dynamic speakers, cutting-edge workshops, and engaging special presentations, attendees can earn 18 of their 40 continuing education credits including (diagnosis and assessment and ethics) required during the three days of workshops.
+With dynamic speakers, cutting-edge workshops, and engaging special presentations, attendees can earn up to 18 continuing education credits including (diagnosis and assessment and ethics) for attending all of the workshops during the three days.

-The CEUs are approved for licensed social workers, licensed professional counselors, licensed addiction counselors, licensed marriage and family therapists and psychologists.
+The CEUs are approved for licensed social workers.
+In addition, we have seen over many years of planning workshops and conferences that state regulatory boards for licensed professional counselors, licensed addiction counselors, licensed marriage and family therapists will accept CEUS from workshops approved for licensed social workers.

 About Organizer